uccser/cs-field-guide/text/chapters/en-formal-languages.md

 {image filename="fl-re-fsa-aabb.png" alt="an FSA for (aa)+(bb)+"}

-Like an FSA, each regular expression represents a [language](glossary.html#language), which is just the set of all [strings](glossary.html#strings) that match the regular expression.
+Like an FSA, each regular expression represents a {glossary-link term="language" reference-text="regular expression"}language{glossary-link end}, which is just the set of all
+{glossary-link term="string" reference-text="regular expression"}strings{glossary-link end}
+that match the regular expression.
-In the example above, the shortest [string](glossary.html#string) in the language is "aabb", then there's "aaaabb" and "aabbbb", and of course an infinite number more.
+In the example above, the shortest string in the language is "aabb", then there's "aaaabb" and "aabbbb", and of course an infinite number more.
 There's also an infinite number of strings that *aren't* in this language, like "a", "aaa", "aaaaaa" and so on.

 In the above example, the FSA is a really easy way to check for the regular expression --- you can write a very fast and small program to implement it (in fact, it's a good exercise: you typically have an array or list with an entry for each state, and each entry tells you which state to go to next on each character, plus whether or not it's a final state.
 At each step the program just looks up which state to go to next.)